gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 The network configuration between both VMs was functioning correctly.
 The connection was successfully established, as indicated by reply messages from the Ubuntu VM (e.g., Reply from 172.16.14.129).
 No packet loss occurred (0% loss), confirming stable communication and consistent response times indicated reliable connectivity.

+## Step 9: Run Snort in Live Console Mode

+To start the lab, Snort was ran in console alert mode.
+This mode was used because the view is cleaner and more practical than dumping every raw packet.

+### Screenshot needed

+05-snort-running-console.png

+terminal showing Snort running and waiting for traffic

+### Execution
+To begin, I ran `sudo snort -i enp2s0 -A console -q -c /etc/snort/snort.conf`.
+This command starts Snort in console mode, instructing it to monitor traffic on the specified network interface, apply the configured rules and settings from the configuration file, and display any detected alerts in real time.